rhtconsulting/rhc-ose/README.md

 If you want write access to this repository, ping me at my Red Hat address.

 No warranty is offered or implied and use of these scripts may destroy your entire OpenShift environment.

+osc-cleanup-project - Utility script for deleting all resources in a project.
+Project is selected based current-context on kubeconfig login.

+dns.sh - Wrapper around nsupdate for adding/removing CNAME records to our split-dns.